 4. Make Love, Not Warcraft

 This episode is not only wildly innovative but is brilliantly self-referential.
-Knitting the humongous craze of online fandom through the quintessential satire, this episode follows a “griefer” who starts claiming innocent lives in the ‘World of Warcraft’.
+Knitting the humongous craze of online fandom through the quintessential satire, this episode follows a “griefer” which starts claiming innocent lives in the ‘World of Warcraft.’
 Seeing this as an opportunity for heroism, the boys decide to band together.
 However, there is one problem – while their characters are invincible warriors in the digital world, they’re reduced to obese good-for-nothings in the real world.
 Much like an RPG, this episode manages to take something as uneventful as sitting at a computer screen and turn it into an absorbing adventure.
 With ‘Male Love, Not Warcraft’ satirizing as well as celebrating the ‘World of Warcraft”, this episode has to be one of the most ingenious ‘South Park’ creations.

 3. Trapped in the Closet